filedepot/filedepot/README.md

 Running tests will also run the lint process and show all lint errors.

+### In Production

+When used in production, ensure that a process manager such as [`pm2`](https://github.com/Unitech/pm2) is used to monitor and restart the server NodeJS process.
+The server should also be serving public / wild web requests behind a reverse proxy, preferably communicating with others over HTTPS.

 ## Use Cases

 ### Managing Upload Trust via One-Time Access Tokens